jakwrobel/form/README.md

 # About this project

-## Used  technologies and libraries

-This project is created in React.
+This project has been created in React.
 Apart from basic react commands, I also used axios library to connect to API and sass(scss syntax) to style components.
 In this project functional components has been used.
 I used useState hooks to create a state inside

 # How to set up a project